pereznetworks/TD-Project9/README.md

               I am hard-coding the safe-search option to highest level = 3

-      Step 6: Adjust Routes to use {match} and NavLinks
+      Step 6: Adjust Routes to use BrowserRouter, {match} and NavLinks

               but still may need to find a way to pass props